- Get link

 Private First Class Joseph Oklahombi is also considered to be Oklahoma's most decorated WWI soldier.
 Earning a Silver Star and the Croix de Guerre for his actions during the Meuse-Argonne offensive, where he almost single-handled captured 171 enemy soldiers.

-After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, his wife Agnes and new son Jonas.
+After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, with his wife Agnes and new son Jonas.
 He lived quietly farming, hunting, and fishing until his death from an auto-pedestrian accident in 1960.

 He was finally granted citizenship with the Indian Citizenship Act of 1924.

-The Choctaw Code Talkers were rewarded, posthumously, for their November 15ing WWI on November 15, 2008, when the Code Talkers Recognition Act was signed into law by President George W. Bush.
+The Choctaw Code Talkers were rewarded posthumously for their November 15ing WWI on November 15, 2008, when the Code Talkers Recognition Act was signed into law by President George W. Bush.

 Private First Class Joseph Oklahombi is also considered to be Oklahoma's most decorated WWI soldier.
 Earning a Silver Star and the Croix de Guerre for his actions during the Meuse-Argonne offensive, where he almost single-handled captured 171 enemy soldiers.

-After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, his wife Agnes and new son Jonas.
+After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, with his wife Agnes and new son Jonas.
 He lived quietly farming, hunting, and fishing until his death from an auto-pedestrian accident in 1960.

 He was finally granted citizenship with the Indian Citizenship Act of 1924.

-The Choctaw Code Talkers were rewarded, posthumously, for their November 15ing WWI on November 15, 2008, when the Code Talkers Recognition Act was signed into law by President George W. Bush.
+The Choctaw Code Talkers were rewarded posthumously for their November 15ing WWI on November 15, 2008, when the Code Talkers Recognition Act was signed into law by President George W. Bush.

 See Also: